Nuer people: Religion

 E. E. Evans-Pritchard studied the Nuer and made very detailed accounts of his interactions.
 He also describes Nuer cosmology and religion in his books.

-Nuer Online indicates that, "Nuer (Nuäär) believes that God is the spirit of the sky or the spirit who is in the sky" Kuoth Nhial" (God in Heaven) the creator, but Nuers believe in the coming of God through rain, lightning and thunder, and that the rainbow is the necklace of God.
+Nuer Online indicates that, "Nuer (Nuäär) believes that God is the spirit of the sky or the spirit who is in the sky" Kuoth Nhial" (God in Heaven) the creator, but Nuer believe in the coming of God through rain, lightning and thunder, and that the rainbow is the necklace of God.
 The sun and the moon as well as other material entities are also manifestation or sign of God, who after all is a spirit.

 The spirits of the air above are believed to be the most powerful of the lesser spirits, while there are also spirits associated with clan-spears names such as WiW, a spirit of war, associated with thunder.
-Nuers believe that when a man or a woman dies, the flesh, the life and the soul separate.
+Nuer believe that when a man or a woman dies, the flesh, the life and the soul separate.
 The flesh is committed to the earth, while the breath or life goes back to God (Kuoth).
 The soul that signifies the human individuality and personality remains alive as a shadow or a reflection, and departs together with the ox sacrificed, to the place of the ghosts.".

 In the 1940s, missionaries began to attempt to evangelize the Nuer.
-The book of Genesis was translated and published in 1954, with the whole New Testament following in 1968.
+The Book of Genesis was translated and published in 1954, with the whole New Testament following in 1968.
 By the 1970s, there were nearly 200 Nuer congregations established.
-However, reporting indicates that only around 1% of Nuer identify as Christian.
+The Joshua Project estimates that 25% of the Nuer in South Sudan are Christian.